 As things stand at the moment we will offer the following options should a tour not be able to run:

 Postpone holiday – either alternative dates this year or the following year for the same holiday.

 Alternative holiday – we can discuss moving your booking to a different holiday, for this year or next.
 If it is the same price no charges will be made, if less we refund the difference, if more expensive you pay the difference.

 Refund – we will refund any monies paid to us by you.

 Cancellations and changes by us

 We always do our utmost to avoid any changes or cancellations.
 However, we must reserve the right to do so.
 If we have to make changes to the itinerary, leaders or accommodation, we will inform you prior to the departure date.
+In the event of having to change tour dates we will inform you as soon as possible.
 If the change is major we will offer you the choice of:

-A major change includes a significant change in accommodation standard for either part or whole of the tour or a significant alteration to the tour itinerary.
+A major change includes a significant change in accommodation standard for either part or whole of the tour, change of dates, or a significant alteration to the tour itinerary.